Optimal model selection for density estimation of stationary data under various mixing conditions: Results for -mixing sequences Results for tau-mixing sequences

 \subsection{Slope heuristic}

-Theorem \ref{theo:Res:tau} gives a totally data driven penalty which satisfies a sharp oracle inequality, therefore, the heuristic is not necessary to obtain asymptotically optimal results.
-However, we saw that $C$ can be optimized for small samples.
-Moreover, the slope algorithm is faster to compute than the resampling penalties when a deterministic quantity can be used in the slope heuristic.
-Theorem \ref{theo:Slope1:tau} hereafter justifies property {\bf SH1} of the heuristic. $\Delta_m$ is the variance term $D_{A,m}/n$ and $K_{\min}=2$. \begin{theo} Let $X_1,...,X_n$ be a strictly stationary sequence of real valued random variables with common density $s$ and let $(S_m)_{\mM}$ be a collection of regular wavelet spaces {\bf [W]} satisfying {\bf H3, H4, H5, H6}.
-Let $p$, $q$ be two integers such that $2pq=n\;{\rm and}\;\frac12\sqrt{n}(\ln n)^2\leq p\leq \sqrt{n}(\ln n)^2.$\\ Assume that there exists a constant $0<\delta<1$ such that , for all $m$ in $\M_n$,
+Theorem \ref{theoRestau} gives a totally data driven penalty which satisfies a sharp oracle inequality, therefore, the heuristic is not necessary to obtain asymptotically optimal results.
+However, $C$ can be optimized for small samples.
+Moreover, the slope algorithm is faster to compute than resampling penalties when a deterministic quantity can be used in the slope heuristic.
+Theorem \ref{theoSlope1tau} hereafter justifies property (SH1) of the heuristic. $\Delta_m$ is the variance term $D_{A,m}/n$ and $K_{\min}=2$. \begin{theo} Let $X_1,\ldots,X_n$ be a strictly stationary sequence of real valued random variables with common density $s$ and let $(S_m)_{m \in\mathcal {M}_n}$ be a~collection of regular wavelet spaces [\textup{W}] satisfying (\textup{H3})--(\textup{H6}).
+Let $p$, $q$ be two integers such that $2pq=n$ and $\frac 12\sqrt{n}(\ln n)^2\leq p\leq\sqrt{n}(\ln n)^2$.